goodlittlescript/timeseries/man/man1/timeseries.md

 * `-A`, `--attributes-input`:

   Sets the input mode such that each input line sets the format attributes.
-  Each line is expected to be a JSON object.
+  Each line is expected to be a JSON object. (assumes -k)

 * `-a`, `--attributes JSON`: